synw/microb/README.md

 - An http server for pages and API requests
-- A process that listens to some Rethinkdb changefeeds to detect CRUD events in the database: these events will trigger templates reparsing and client-side routes update at the http server level
+- A process that listens to some Rethinkdb changefeeds to detect CRUD events in the database: these events will trigger commands at the http server level (like templates reparsing and client-side routes rebuilding), or elsewhere (send some data over websockets for monitoring, update cache)

 What you get: